 Grace loves to read.

 Actually, that's not true.
 Grace hates to read, but she loves to be read to.

 Whenever I tell her to read her book, she cries and says, But I don't know the words! and then the whole thing goes south.

 It may or may not have started to change, though.
 We've discovered some "ready to read" books that exchange some of the words for pictures.

-Anyway, Grace would be happy to sit on the couch all day long and listen to books.
-I don’t allow that, tempting as it might be some times.
+Anyway, Grace would be happy to sit on the couch all day long and listen to books, so we spend quite a bit of time there, cuddling and reading.
+These are her favorites:

 Fancy Nancy by Jane O'Connor